 Before you put your deposit down you should check a few things first.

 If anything in the property burns raw fuel – like coal or wood – there should be a carbon monoxide alarm.

-Is it damp?
-Feel the walls and give it a good sniff.
-If the walls feel crunchy and you smell a damp, musty smell, ask the estate agent.
+Can you spot signs of damp?
+Feel the walls and give them a good sniff.
+If the walls feel crunchy and you smell a damp, musty smell, ask the estate agent about potential damp.

 Is there somewhere you can switch the gas and water off in an emergency?
 Are all the electricals in good working order?

 Look for any structural damage.
 If there’s anything bothering you, ask the landlord or estate agent to give you more information.

 It’s worth asking when the recycling and refuse collection is too.